Rick Rossovich: 1990s

 Rossovich started off the 1990s with what would become one of his most notable roles, that of Corpsman James Leary in the military action film Navy SEALs, alongside Charlie Sheen, Michael Biehn and Bill Paxton, with whom he had already worked multiple times.
 Rossovich starred in a number of minor movies in the early 1990s, the most notable of which being the direct-to-video erotic thriller Cover Me, alongside Paul Sorvino, Elliott Gould and Corbin Bernsen.
 In the late 1990s Rossovich landed a role on the long-running American medical drama television series E.R., playing Dr. John "Tag" Taglieri, Carol Hathaway's love interest in season one.
-The affair between Taglieri and Hathaway is one of main concerns of the first season of E.R..
 From 1996 to 1998, Rossovich starred as the lead character in the crime drama series Pacific Blue.
-The series achieved some success in the U.S., and was run in many other countries; in some of these (such as Italy) the series is still being broadcast on national television to this day.
+The series achieved some success in the US, and was run in many other countries; in some of these (such as Italy) the series is still being broadcast on national television to this day.
 In the late 1990s, Rossovich starred in a few other movies, the most notable of which being Truth or Consequences, N.M. with Kiefer Sutherland and the 1998 romantic comedy Telling You, for which he made an uncredited cameo.